-Once you have accurately pointed the unit to the satellite, exit pointing by a long press of the Back/Cancel button.
-This will cause the unit to attempt to register with the BGAN network (note: if audible pointing tones were enabled during pointing, they will automatically turn off once you attempt to register).
+Once you have positioned the antenna to receive a suitable satellite signal, exit pointing by a long press of the Back/Cancel button.
+This will cause the unit to attempt to register with the BGAN network.

 Idle mode display

 Once the unit exits pointing, it will automatically attempt to register with the network.
 During this operation it displays "Registering" on the upper line of the LCD.